ScriptedAlchemy/webpack-api-docs/CompilationHooks.md

+### `compilation.hooks.buildModule`

-The `compilation.hooks.buildModule` is a [SyncHook](file:///Volumes/sandisk/lulu_dev/webpack/types.d.ts#8922%2C10-8922%2C10) provided by the Webpack [Compilation](file:///Volumes/sandisk/lulu_dev/webpack/lib/ContextModule.js#422%2C13-422%2C13) class.
+The `compilation.hooks.buildModule` is a [SyncHook](file:///Volumes/sandisk/lulu_dev/webpack/types.d.ts#8922%2C10-8922%2C10) provided by the Webpack [Compilation](file:///Volumes/sandisk/lulu_dev/webpack/lib/Compilation.js#422%2C13-422%2C13) class.
 This hook is called when a module is about to be built.
 It allows you to run custom logic or modify the module before the build process starts.

 ### How to Use It

-To use the [buildModule](file:///Volumes/sandisk/lulu_dev/webpack/lib/Compilation.js#1404%2C16-1404%2C16) hook, you need to tap into it using the [tap](file:///Volumes/sandisk/lulu_dev/webpack/lib/NormalModule.js#257%2C8-257%2C8) method.
+To use the `buildModule` hook, you need to tap into it using the `tap` method.
 This is typically done within a Webpack plugin.

 ### Example

-Here is an example of how to use the [buildModule](file:///Volumes/sandisk/lulu_dev/webpack/lib/Compilation.js#1404%2C16-1404%2C16) hook in a custom Webpack plugin:
+Here is an example of how to use the `buildModule` hook in a custom Webpack plugin:

 ```javascript
 class MyCustomPlugin {